With a MacBook or Linux-based laptop, you can launch all the supported components with just a few commands.

 Optional: if running API within a docker container, update the kubernetes secrets defined below; see instructions in example/Makefile.sops

-Prometheus metrics collector has a GUI on port 9090 of its container IP address
+make prometheus_adhocwill start the metric collector, with a GUI on port 9090 of its container IP address

 Optional for Linux: a full ansible-based bare-metal k8s cluster management suite is published at instantlinux/docker-tools